Psycko/DUMLAO_TSA_Technical_Exam/README.md

   - `page.tsx` - Main page component

 ### Future Improvements
 The application was built on a very simple basis.
-Due to this, there limited interactions with the application, and is limited to listing down tasks.
+Due to this, interactions with the application are minimal, and is limited to mostly listing down tasks.
 However, future improvements can include:
-  - categorizing these tasks through user-defined categories
+  - implementing user-defined categories
-  - enhancing the tasks statuses in order to inform the user of their pending tasks (e.g. include an "Urgent" status for tasks that are near the deadline)
+  - enhancing tasks statuses to inform users of their pending tasks (e.g. include an "Urgent" status for tasks that are near the deadline)
-  - providing different layouts to suit the user's preferences
+  - providing different layouts to suit users' preferences
   - due to the scale of the project, the storage used for this application is through saving a JSON file stored in the local storage of the browser.
 In the future, a database can be used to provide a robust data storage, and use an API in order to create a secure data access.
 It will also improve the application when implemented through an MVC (Model-View-Controller) architecture.

 ## Author